-Table E - Recommendations by the Board of Examiners (Regulation 20) DProf (i) that the degree be awarded; or DBEnv DRealEst (ii) that the degree be conditionally awarded subject to minor typographical corrections and/or amendments to content which can be completed DConsMgt within 4 weeks of the date of the oral examination and which do not require a further oral examination; or DBA (iii) that the degree be conditionally awarded subject to major typographical corrections and/or amendments to content which can be completed ( : \ within 3 months of the date of the oral examination and which do not require a further oral examination; or (iv) that the candidate be permitted to present a revised thesis for examination on a subsequent occasion with a further oral examination within 12 months of the date of the original oral examination; or (v) that the thesis is satisfactory but a further oral examination is required within 3 months of the date of the original oral examination; or (vi) that the thesis be resubmitted for another (lower) award within 3 months; or (vii) that the thesis does not satisfy the criteria for a postgraduate research award and the candidature be terminated.
+Table E - Re ecomm endations by the Board of Examiners (Regulation 20) DProf DBEnv (i) that the degree be awarded; or DRealEst DConsMgt DBA (ii) that the degree be conditionally awarded subject to minor typographical corrections and/or amendments to content which can be completed within 3 months of the date of the oral examination and which do not require a further oral examination; or (iii) that the degree be conditionally awarded subject to major typographical corrections and/or amendments to content which can be completed within 6 months of the date of the oral examination and which do not require a further oral examination; or (iv) that the candidate be permitted to present a revised thesis within 12 months of the date of the original oral examination, and attend a further oral examination if required by the examiners after the corrections have been considered; or (v) that the thesis is satisfactory but a further oral examination is required within 3 months of the date of the original oral examination; or (vi) that the thesis be resubmitted for another (lower) award within 3 months; or (vii) that the thesis does not satisfy the criteria for a postgraduate research award and the candidature be terminated.
 However such a candidate, having successfully completed the Taught (Modular) Element and having obtained 180 credits at Level 7, shall be referred to the appropriate Board of Examiners for Postgraduate Taught Awards and shall be eligible to be considered for the classification of Merit or Distinction.
-MPhil (i) that the degree be awarded; or MSc LLM (ii) that the degree be conditionally awarded subject to minor typographical corrections and/or amendments to content which can be completed within 4 weeks of the date of the oral examination and which do not require a further oral examination; or , (iii) that the degree be conditionally awarded subject to major typographical corrections and/or amendments to content which can be completed within 3 months of the date of the oral examination and which do not require a further oral examination; or within 3 months of the date of the oral examination and which do not require a further oral examination, or (iv) that the candidate be permitted to present a revised thesis for examination on a subsequent occasion with a further oral examination within 6 months of the date of the original oral examination; or (v) that the thesis is satisfactory but a further oral examination is required within 3 months of the date of the original oral examination; or (vi) that the thesis does not satisfy the criteria for a postgraduate research award and the candidature be terminated. . ,
+MPhil MSc (i) that the degree be awarded; or LLM (ii) that the degree be conditionally awarded subject to minor typographical corrections and/or amendments to content which can be completed within 4 weeks of the date of the oral examination and which do not require a further oral examination; or (iii) that the degree be conditionally awarded subject to major typographical corrections and/or amendments to content which can be completed within 3 months of the date of the oral examination and which do not require a further oral examination; or (iv) that the candidate be permitted to present a revised thesis within 6 months of the date of the original oral examination, and attend a further oral examination if required by the examiners after the corrections have been considered; or (v) that the thesis is satisfactory but a further oral examination is required within 3 months of the date of the original oral examination; or (vi) that the thesis does not satisfy the criteria for a postgraduate research award and the candidature be terminated.